mfcarroll/extract-otp-web/README.md

 - [protobuf.js](https://github.com/protobufjs/protobuf.js) for decoding the Google Authenticator data payload.
 - [qrcode](https://github.com/soldair/node-qrcode) for generating new QR codes for each account.
 - [thirty-two](https://github.com/wzrdtales/thirty-two) for Base32 encoding the OTP secrets.
+- [Font Awesome](https://github.com/FortAwesome/Font-Awesome) for the icons used in the UI.

 [Gemini Code Assist](https://codeassist.google/) was used during the development of this tool.
 All AI-generated code has been carefully manually reviewed.